A note on sex and gender

 Stage 4 breast cancer is considered incurable, but treatments can either slow the growth of tumors or shrink them.

-Along with systemic drugs, doctors may use local and regional treatment for MBS.
+Along with systemic drugs, doctors may use local and regional treatment for MBC.
 Such therapies include surgery and radiation therapy.

 Doctors often use